tau-OS/testers/known-issues.md

 # Known Issues

-## Firefox is removed by convert2tau during the conversion.
+## Firefox and some other apps are removed by convert2tau during the conversion.